-Ideally PDAs are required to be personal, so that they can assist users to share their own personal interests and needs which must be unique and specific to every individual.
-However, challenges have still been encountered when reactively or proactively to users’ commands created for several reasons.
-Firstly, as PDA’s use a lot of machine learning and language processing models, there is inadequate data that is required for virtual assistants to model properly all users’ experiences and interests.
-The limitations come in that it is expected to only be used and understand the user basic on its experience and feedback provided as such it is limited only to this.
-User behaviors cannot also distinctively be models due to low computing power, as machine learning requires a lot of computing power the PDA’s do not have the capacity to do so.
-It is easy for PDAs to distinguish users interests and those of the agent/platform hence the mobile system struggles to put users interests over its other actors.
-Lasty PDAs are challenged when it comes to creation of content, this is because they will only conform to specific coded user interactions and thus may not be able to perform or generate the actual content the users may want.
-(Sarikaya 2017).
-Despite the challenges however, PDA has been adapted to take them closer to personalization by ensuring the use of more sensors that are allowing more learning as well as integration of cloud computing to enhance the quantity and quality of the data users can get access to enhancing the user experiences and interests.
-Due to an extended connection to cloud, PDAs have fully represented users’ interest in enhancing their online user profile data such as bio data, and favorites and all interest explicitly shared by the user.
-It has also allowed for an increase in digital footprint as well as the creation of time and space for most of the users’ interests hence allowing easy generation of more personal interest
+Ideally, PDAs are required to be personal, so that they can assist users; this requires identifying their own personal interests and needs, which will be unique and specific to every individual.
+However, challenges have still been encountered when responding to users’ commands for several reasons.
+First, as PDAs require the use of many machine learning and language processing models, there is inadequate data for virtual assistants to accurately model users’ experiences and interests.
+The limitations come from the fact that they are expected to only be used for and to understand basic user commands; hence its experience and feedback is limited only to this.
+Second, user behaviors also cannot be distinctively modeled due to low computing power, as machine learning requires a lot of computing power, and the PDAs do not have the capacity to do this.
+Third, it is not easy for PDAs to distinguish the user’s interests from those of the agent/platform; hence the mobile system can struggle to put the user’s interests over those of its other actors.
+Lasty, PDAs are challenged when it comes to the creation of content; this is because they will only conform to specific coded user interactions and thus may not be able to perform or generate the actual content the users may want [Sarikaya 2017].
+Despite these challenges, however, PDAs have been adapted to take them closer to personalization by the use of more sensors that allow more learning, as well as the integration of cloud computing to enhance the quantity and quality of the data the PDAs can get access to, enhancing their models of user experiences and interests.
+Due to an extended connection to cloud, PDAs have been able to more fully represent users’ interests through access to user profile data, such as bio data and favorites, in addition to interests explicitly shared by the user.
+The cloud connectivity has also allowed for an increase in digital footprint, as well as the creation of the time and space to establish and retain more of the users’ interests, hence facilitating the generation of more personal responses.

 2.2.1 PDA’s Agent System Architecture

-The design of the PDA support structure is categorized into two, use of Proactive Assistance and Reactive Assistance.
-This can be seen from the system architecture below on how the two agents work:
+The design of the PDA support structure has two distinct modes of operation: Proactive Assistance and Reactive Assistance.
+This can be seen from the system architecture diagram (figure The PDA Agent Architecture) on how the two types of agents work.

 The PDA Agent Architecture